Missionaries of Mary

 The Missionaries of Mary are part of the Montfort Spiritual Family.
 The Lay Missionaries of Mary are lay people from all walks of life sharing the charism and spirituality of the MoM sisters in their own contexts of life.

-ACAY MISSIONS PHILIPPINES INC

-Sister Sophie Renoux is the driving force for the ACAY mission's establishment in 1997.
-For more than 20 years, her dedication to helping youth and families gave birth to the development of various programs at ACAY Missions Philippines Inc that serve and improve the lives of numerous youth.

 Programs

-Working alongside lay partners, composed mainly of volunteers and staff, the Sisters administer the ACAY MISSIONS PHILIPPINES INC (ACAY) which presently consists of three programs, namely: the School of Life Program (SOL), the Second Chance Program (SCP) and the Family Program.
+Working alongside lay partners, composed mainly of volunteers and staff, the Sisters administer the Acay Missions Philippines Inc. (ACAY) which presently consists of three programs, namely: the School of Life Program (SOL), the Second Chance Program (SCP) and the Family Program.

 School of Life Program

 Restoring and Preparing young women at risk for self-sustainability.